 - 1/2 teaspoons salt

-- 2 cups fresh cranberries thawed slightly first if frozen
+- 2 cups fresh or frozen cranberries (thawed slightly first if frozen)

 - 1 tablespoon powdered sugar